jeanelira/jeanelira/README.md

-Hi, I'm Jeane Lira, ADS student and I'm really excited to learn all about the world of technology <3
+Hi, I'm Jeane Lira, IT student and I'm really excited to learn all about the world of technology <3

 <!---
 jeanelira/jeanelira is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.